AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/overview.md

 Connection specifications return a source's connector properties, including authentication specifications related to creating the base and source connections and a fixed connection specification ID that is assigned to a particular source.
 Connection specifications are tenant and IMS Organization agnostic.
 A typical connection specification contains basic information on a given source, as well as three distinct sections: `authSpec`, `sourceSpec`, and `exploreSpec`.
 You can create, view, and edit connection specifications using the `/connectionSpecs` endpoint.

 See the [connection specifications endpoint guide](./connection-specs.md) for more information on the use of this endpoint.
+For information on the properties and values used for a connection specification, including details on configuring authentication, source, and explore specifications, see the [configuration options document](../config.md).

 ## Flow specifications